 It’s peak blueberry season, and after a recent move, I discovered a pick-your-own blueberry patch just down the street from our house.
-It’s not big, but with big scruffy shrubs that are laden with big succulent blueberries, it doesn’t need to be.
+It’s not big, but with scruffy shrubs that are laden with giant succulent blueberries, it doesn’t need to be.
 We got a little carried away on our first outing there, and after consuming enough berries that I thought I’d plump up and turn blue like Violet Beauregarde, I decided to turn the rest into this delightful Blueberry Cobbler.

 Cobbler vs Crisp vs Crumble